AbbeBlubb/module-federation/readme.md

 ## Features
 - Botstrapped index.js/bootstrap.js to avoid race conditions between code execution and loading remotes
+- Error handling and Suspense with a Higher Order Function, dynamic imports
+- Proxy pattern with cache (infra/src/FetchWithCacheProxy)

 ## Some methods for sharing code